tagliala/vesuvius/README.md

 ## How to use the compiled libraries

-Take a look at [Heroku buildpack: Vendor Binaries](https://github.com/peterkeen/heroku-buildpack-vendorbinaries).
+Take a look at [heroku-buildpack-vendorbinaries](https://github.com/diowa/heroku-buildpack-vendorbinaries).

 ## Authors